-Most of the time, a good sanding is all it takes to prepare a wood panel for drawing, especially if you want to use the wood grain and color as a background as I did in the drawing above.
-The ground at the bottom is the wood.
+Most of the time, a good sanding is all it takes to prepare a wood panel for drawing, especially if you want to use the wood grain and color as a background or for accents.

 But you can also paint it with acrylic paint or gesso before drawing.
 In this way, you can work on a background of any color you wish.
 You can even do preliminary work with the paint for a mixed media drawing.

-Varnish finished artwork like any other painting, then it’s ready to hang with or without a frame, depending on the thickness of the wood.
+Varnish finished artwork like any other painting with an final fixative made for colored pencil.
+When that’s dry, the artwork is ready to hang with or without a frame, depending on the thickness of the wood.

 Semi Rigid Supports

-But if you prepare the mat board by gessoing it on all sides a minimum of three times, the mat board is properly sealed and will not absorb moisture from the atmosphere.
+But if you prepare the mat board by gessoing all sides, the mat board is properly sealed and will not absorb moisture from the atmosphere.
 While the layers of gesso do not protect the mat board from impact damage, it will allow you to frame smaller works without glass if you protect the back with a rigid support or foam core.

-Sandpaper is another good drawing support, and doesn’t need to be framed under glass.
-Even if you don’t mount it to a rigid support, most sand paper is sturdy enough to do quite well with a rigid back board of some type.
+Sanded art paper is another good drawing support, and doesn’t need to be framed under glass.
+Even if you don’t mount it to a rigid support, most sand paper is sturdy enough to do quite well with a rigid back board of some type when you frame it.
 It’s also less likely to absorb moisture or dirt out of the atmosphere.

 This colored pencil landscape is drawn on Uart Sanded Pastel Papers, which comes in a variety of grits and makes for a very “painterly” drawing.

-Keep in mind that although a drawing on a rigid support is less likely to be damaged by tearing or puncturing, it is still susceptible to other hazards if framed without glass.
 I prefer glass for the simple reason that a colored pencil drawing framed under glass looks more complete and is easier to clean.
-If you get a UV protective glass, framing under glass also keeps light from altering the appearance of your artwork.
+If you get UV protective glass, framing under glass also keeps light from altering the appearance of your artwork.